5 Best Fly Tying Kits And Supplies For Beginners

 Colorado Anglers Wooden Fly Tying Tool Kit

-You won’t receive any of the fly supplies or fly materials to tie flies with, but you’ll receive all the necessary tools to begin tying.
+You won’t receive any fly supplies or fly materials to tie flies with, but you’ll receive all the necessary tools to begin tying.
 These tools are more reputable than many other options.
 The vice is a pedestal stand, so you don’t have to find a place to keep your vice as you are tying your flies.
 This is the set that I frequently use and highly recommend.

 Scientific Angler Deluxe Fly Tying Kit

 If you know fly fishing, you’re well aware of Scientific Angler.
-They’re more well-known for their fly line, but their tying kit is not too shabby.
+They’re more well-known for their fly line, but their tying kit is not too shabby!

 You’ll get a c-clamp vise, scissors, bobbin, whip finisher, bodkin, hair stacker, and hackle pliers.
 On top of these, you’ll receive enough material to tie quite a few traditional fly patterns.
 Hooks, beads, thread, hackle, feathers, and everything else you need will be at your disposal.